 "Masa-Middle East FZCO" becomes a 90 % subsidiary of Masa AG.

-With the 2010 change of the legal structure from Masa AG to Masa GmbH, creates a uniformity of the brand identity of the entire Masa Group.
+The change of legal form from Masa AG to Masa GmbH in 2010 creates a uniform brand image for the entire Masa Group.

 The industry participation fund CGS III becomes a majority owner of the Masa Group.
 The previous majority shareholder remains involved in the company.
 There is a continuous future assured for the development of the Masa Group.

 Masa and its subsidiaries are based at 8 locations arround the globe.